 for general operating support

+Open Data Watch’s mission is to bring change to organizations that produce and manage official statistical data to increase their quality, availability, and use.
 Open Data Watch encourages and supports countries in increasing the quality, coverage, openness, and use of official statistical data.
-Their flagship product is an annual assessment of the coverage, availability, and openness of official statistics in national databases.
-The organization also provides technical advice, engages in advocacy, and builds connection between the mainstream official statistics community and those interested in using technological advances to improve data quality and timeliness.
+Their flagship product has been an annual assessment of the coverage, availability, and openness of official statistics in national databases.
+Going forward, they are extending their focus to find ways to assess the value and use of data.
+The organization will also continue to provide technical advice, engage in advocacy, and build connections between the mainstream official statistics community and those interested in using technological advances to improve data quality and timeliness.
+(Strategy: Evidence-Informed Policymaking)

 for support of research on data usage